percona/percona-server/doc/source/myrocks/variables.rst

 until there is less than 10 bits of free space remaining.

 Allowed range is from ``1`` to ``2147483647``.

+.. variable:: rocksdb_bulk_load_allow_unsorted

+  :version 5.7.20-18: Implemented
+  :cli: ``--rocksdb-bulk-load-allow-unsorted``
+  :dyn: Yes
+  :scope: Global, Session
+  :vartype: Boolean
+  :default: ``OFF``

+By default, the bulk loader requires its input to be sorted in the primary key order.
+If enabled, unsorted inputs are allowed too, which are then sorted by the bulkloader itself, at a performance penalty.

 .. variable:: rocksdb_bulk_load